JanSharp/VRCLockstep/Documentation~/vrchat-networking.md

 In order for an object to be sync-able:

-- The game object must exist in the scene at build tim
+- The game object must exist in the scene at build time
 - Must not be instantiated at runtime
 - Has one or more UdonSharpBehaviours on it which has a non `None` sync mode
   - Or it has the VRCObjectSync component in which case the object is forced to use `Continuous` sync mode